-Baptist Medical Center has earned recognition for our care of both hospitalized patients with diabetes, and for outpatients through our diabetes education program.
+Baptist Medical Center has earned recognition for our care of patients with diabetes.

 According to the Mississippi State Department of Health, in 2010, Mississippi ranked the second highest in the nation for overall diabetes prevalence, with over 270,000 adult Mississippians having type 2 diabetes (over 12% of the adult population).
 Additionally, diabetes contributed to the deaths of 926 Mississippians in 2010, and many more live with the complications of Type 2 diabetes, including lower extremity amputations, end stage renal disease, blindness, loss of protective sensation, heart disease and premature death.

 Baptist's quality care in diabetes services demonstrates our commitment, as a leader in healthcare, to improve the health status of the people we serve.

 Baptist Medical Center has earned the Joint Commission's Inpatient Diabetes Certification (Advanced) for our care of hospitalized patients with diabetes.